Jackson Heights: Murder of Julio Rivera

-The LGBT community became a movement after the 1990 murder of Julio Rivera, a 29-year-old bartender who worked at the Magic Touch gay bar.
+The LGBT community of Jackson Heights organized into a broader movement following the 1990 murder of Julio Rivera, a 29-year-old bartender who worked at the Magic Touch gay bar.
 Rivera was raised in the Bronx, but tried to avoid the violence of the streets there, and moved to Jackson Heights as a young adult.
 On the night of July 2, three men cornered Rivera in a schoolyard that was known as a gay cruising area and beat him with a hammer and beer bottle, and then stabbed him.
-At the beginning of the case, the police department categorized the assault as drug-related, because Rivera had been a longtime cocaine user and they found traces of cocaine on his body.
-However, after Rivera's friends and relatives advocated for the case to be examined further, the NYPD concluded that Rivera's death had been an anti-gay crime, and the three men involved were charged with murder and manslaughter.
+At the beginning of the case, the police department categorized the assault as drug-related, because Rivera had been a cocaine user and they found traces of cocaine on his body.
+However, after Rivera's friends and relatives advocated for the case to be examined further (with his sister stating that Rivera obtained drugs via phone), the NYPD concluded that Rivera's death had been an anti-gay crime, and the three men involved were charged with murder and manslaughter.

 If it wasn't for Julio the Queens LGBT movement would not have gotten as far as it has gotten.
 Julio did not die in vain.
 He changed people's lives.